IdentityPython/SATOSA/doc/README.md

   - https://github.com/italia/Satosa-Saml2Spid

-- DAASI International have been a long-time user of this software and have made their extentions available.
+- DAASI International have been a long-time user of this software and have made their extensions available.
-  The extentions are licensed under the Apache2.0 license.
+  The extensions are licensed under the Apache2.0 license.
   You can find the code using the following URL:

   - https://gitlab.daasi.de/didmos2/didmos2-auth/-/tree/master/src/didmos_oidc/satosa/micro_services

-  The extentions include:
+  The extensions include:

   - SCIM attribute store to fetch attributes via SCIM API (instead of LDAP)
-  - Authoritzation module for blocking services if necessary group memberships or attributes are missing in the identity (for service providers that do not evaluate attributes themselves)
+  - Authorization module for blocking services if necessary group memberships or attributes are missing in the identity (for service providers that do not evaluate attributes themselves)
   - Backend chooser with Django UI for letting the user choose between any